 - New and revised test questions, new photos, and other revised resources

 The dynamic companion website hosts interactive listening guides plus many student and instructor resources.
-A set of three CDs is available, with over three hours of diverse music examples necessary to the study.
+A set of three CDs is available, either in the hardcover or paperback packages or as a stand-alone purchase.

 Print Paperback Pack - Book and CD set: 9781138911277